 Humans are visual beings.
 Our eyes always seek all the possible visual stimuli from our surroundings.
 Colors make it possible for us to gather detailed visual information by stimulating the sense of sight.
-Color is omnipresent, even if we don’t realise it is.
-Our surroundings may be natural or built by humans, colors distinguish, make spaces coherent and in many ways affect out behaviour and activities.
+Color is omnipresent, even if we don’t realize it is.
+Our surroundings may be natural or built by humans, colors distinguish, make spaces coherent and in many ways affect our behavior and activities.

 To understand color, one has to understand light.
-When a beam of light splits as it moves through a prism, the dispersion is visible as a spectrum of colours.
-Colors are just reflection of the part of the spectrum we see, and absorption of the parts we don’t.
+When a beam of light splits as it moves through a prism, the dispersion is visible as a spectrum of colors.
+Colors are just a reflection of the part of the spectrum we see and absorption of the parts we don’t.
 When light enters the eye, the sensitive cells in the retina send electrochemical signals to the visual cortex where images are formed for us to see.

 Nicholas Humphrey in his paper The Colour Currency of Nature says:

 “Mankind as a species has little reason to boast about his sensory capacities.
 A dog’s sense of smell, a bat’s hearing, a hawk’s visual acuity are all superior to our own.
-But in one respect we may justifiably be vain: our ability to see colours is a match for any other animal.
-In this respect we have in fact surprisingly few rivals.
-Among mammals only our nearest relatives, the monkeys and apes, share our ability – all others are nearly or completely colour-blind.
-In the animal kingdom as a whole colour vision occurs only in some fishes, reptiles, insects and birds.”
+But in one respect we may justifiably be vain: our ability to see colors is a match for any other animal.
+In this respect, we have in fact surprisingly few rivals.
+Among mammals only our nearest relatives, the monkeys, and apes, share our ability – all others are nearly or completely color-blind.
+In the animal kingdom as a whole color, vision occurs only in some fishes, reptiles, insects, and birds.”

-To have this brilliant sense, us humans rely on vision and our activities are often easily guided by the use of color in our surroundings.
-Natural or built by human, use of color in spaces of human habitation has evolved with the evolution of mankind.
+To have this brilliant sense, we humans rely on vision and our activities are often easily guided by the use of color in our surroundings.
+Natural or built by a human, the use of color in spaces of human habitation has evolved with the evolution of mankind.

 The earliest civilizations associated certain colors and materials like Ochre to spirituality and purity.
-As spirituality travelled from soul to temples, colors of the nature were adopted as materials like stones and earth were used for building the structures.
+As spirituality traveled from soul to temples, colors of nature were adopted as materials like stones and earth were used for building the structures.
 As civilizations settled and expanded, the use of color evolved too.
-As indicators of demarcation, identification and at times to distinguish between the different social tiers.
+As for indicators of demarcation, identification and at times to distinguish between the different social tiers.